ese5160/a14g-final-submission-t09-k-f-c/README.md

   - (b) Food Log-In: In this mode, DS is ready to register new food items and update their quantities.
   - (c) Food Log-Out: This mode enables DS to decrement the food quantities, reflecting items removed from the fridge.

-- **SRS 03-2**

-   \- The mode selection interface of DS should offer:

-  - (a) Expiration Alarm Setting: Users can configure the advance notice period for food expiration alerts.

 - **SRS 04** - DS shall incorporate a "database" to systematically store user, food, and settings information.
 This database will employ a specific data structure, such as linked lists, for other efficient data organization.

-- **SRS 05** - DS shall be tasked with calculating expiration dates and persistently displaying reminder banners.
-To ensure .'s exhibition effect, the DS should verify expiration status at a minimum frequency of once per second and synchronize these reminders with SS upon request.

 - **SRS 06** - DS shall maintain a dynamic dictionary to encode each food item within the fridge.
 Each food type shall be assigned a unique identifier within this dictionary, which is then stored in the DS database.